JonasRSV/Friday/mm/docs/tools.md

 Once the program starts, you press enter then you have 'clip_length' e.g 2 seconds time to speak the text.
 After you have spoken it will be repeated to you.
 Then press enter when you're ready to speak the same text again and repeat.
 Each time you press enter it will record for 2 seconds then play it back.
-Once you're done, do one keyboard interrupt and it will save your recordings into the common format.
+Once you're done, do one keyboard interrupt and it will save your recordings.

 ```bash
 TEXT="godmorgon"